-Welcome to the Alexandria Department of Code Administration, where we work work in concert with other City agencies and our customers (residents, tenants, business owners, building owners, architects, engineers, builders, tradesmen, contractors, and developers) as part of the safe building team.
-Our objective is to assist customers with compliance related to Virginia's Uniform Statewide Building and Maintenance Codes (USBC), and the City Code nuisance and development provisions.
+Welcome to the Alexandria Department of Code Administration, where we work in concert with other City agencies and our stakeholders (residents, tenants, business owners, building owners, architects, engineers, builders, tradesmen, contractors, and developers) as part of the safe building team.
+Our objective is to assist stakeholders with compliance related to Virginia's Uniform Statewide Building and Maintenance Codes (USBC), and the City Code nuisance and development provisions.
 This is accomplished through permit processing, plan review; timely and consistent inspections, and education regarding the requirements of the referenced codes.
 The department contains the five divisions of Permit Center, Property Maintenance Inspections, New Construction Inspections, Plan Review Services, and Administrative Services.
-Learn about our our values, commitment and goals - ONE TEAM, ONE CITY - OUR CITY

 June 1, 2017 Permit Center Fee Schedule Changes